 - Testing of side vision (visual field examination)

 - Visual acuity test to determine the smallest letters you can read on a chart

 Other tests may include:

 - Blood tests for diabetes, high cholesterol, and triglyceride levels

-- Blood tests to look for a clotting or blood thickening (hyperviscosity) problem (in patients under age 40)
+- Blood tests to look for a clotting or blood thickening (hyperviscosity) problem (in people under age 40 years)

 The health care provider will closely monitor any blockage for several months.
 It may take 3 or more months for harmful effects such as glaucoma to develop after the occlusion.

 Many people will regain vision, even without treatment.
 However, vision rarely returns to normal.
 There is no way to reverse or open the blockage.